 ‘They won’t do anything,’ said the girl with hair as black as a ravens and eyes twice as dark.
 ‘They’ll have forgotten about me already.’

 ‘Keep doing what I tell you, and I might believe you.’

-He looked at the rags disappearing under a tenement’s doorstep.
-There hadn’t been much left of the last of his shipmates at the start, but the house that was rolling over him seemed intent on eating him right down to his bonnet anyway.
+He was finding it difficult to take his eyes from rooftops that looked in danger of returning to the sea.
+But he could see the rags disappearing under a tenement’s doorstep.
+There hadn’t been much left of his shipmates at the start, but the house rolling over the last seemed intent on eating him right down to the bonnet anyway.

 ‘I don’t understand; why didn’t the townsfolk kill you?’ said the girl.